doritmtm/doritmtm/README.md

 ### Projects:
 1.&nbsp; DarimarSystemWebsite &nbsp;( .Net 8 ASP.NET Blazor )

-   - A website currently in development that will host a presentation about Darimar System SRL
+   - A website currently in development that will host a presentation about Darimar System SRL.
    - It is hosted at: https://darimarsystem.com

 2.&nbsp; DotNetCars &nbsp;( .Net SQL Server )

-   - A website to show and manage details about cars
+   - A website to show and manage details about cars.

 ### Projects I contributed in college:
 1.&nbsp; Staecrafter &nbsp;( Unreal Engine C++ )&nbsp; ( Bachelor Thesis )